Rhizomatica/hermes-net/uucpd/README.md

-# rhizo-uuardop
+# UUCPD (rhizo-uuardop)
-RHIZO-UUARDOP is a set of tools which allow UUCP to use ARDOP or VARA as modem.
+RHIZO-UUARDOP is a set of tools which allow UUCP to use ARDOP, VARA or Mercury as modem.
 With this integration, UUCP is fully functional over HF links.
+Also called UUCPD.

 Rhizo-uuardop comes with two tools: uuardopd and uuport.